cyber-duckie/proxmox-vpn-stream/README.md

 - Test: verify Stremio has only VPN-based internet access

 - Harden the system with firewall rules and access control + configure NAT and disable IPv6

+- Create a script to handle automatic setting up of a Wireguard connection on startup / Boot and then removing the non-vpn outbound connection (more on this later).

 5. Future Expansion